derkiner/Iyzico_Practicum_Frontend-Projects/Week_3/Assignment_2/README.md

 # Dominant To-Do App

 ## DEMO
-This website is hosted here => https://dominant-to-do-app.netlify.app/
+This website is hosted here => https://dominant-to-do-app.netlify.app/ and the relevant screen recording is also attached down below.

 <hr>